Tibetan Monk Shot by Chinese Police After Burning Self

 According to activist groups, dozens of Tibetans from Aba and the surrounding area were killed last year, and many more disappeared and were imprisoned, when protests swept across Tibet.
 Following the protests, the monks of Kirti monastery were the targets of some of the most extreme torture, abuse, and intimidation by Chinese authorities.

 Tibet’s government-in-exile says 200 Tibetans have been killed since the Chinese regime’s crackdown last year.
 Chinese officials have denied this, reporting that Tibetan “rioters” killed 21 police.

-Last fall, the Dalai Lama's efforts to gain autonomy for the Tibetan region were stymied by the Chinese regime, who instead have renewed a “Strike Hard” Campaign in the region in anticipation of unrest in March.
+Last fall, the Dalai Lama’s efforts to gain autonomy for the Tibetan region were stymied by the Chinese regime, which instead has renewed a “Strike Hard” Campaign in the region in anticipation of unrest in March.